-Me: “Some people who make costume jewelry and rose gold plate it, also put on what they call an e-coat, which supposedly creates a barrier protecting the plating longer.
+Me: “Some people who make costume jewelry and plate it, also put on what they call an e-coat, which supposedly creates a barrier protecting the plating longer.
 I don’t offer that service.”

-Melia: “So my friend Anita has a rose gold plated Michael Kors watch she’s had for a while and it’s gotten dark on the back.
+Melia: “So my friend Anita has a rose colored Michael Kors watch she’s had for a while and it’s gotten dark on the back.
 It does not look good.
 Do you think it is e-coated?”

 Me: “Good chance of it.”

-Melia: “How about you rose gold plate my pendant and we’ll just see how long the plating lasts?”
+Melia: “How about you plate my pendant in rose gold and we’ll just see how long the plating lasts?”